idris-y/transform-tools-docs/docs/index.md

     *   **When to Use:** The addon's default duplication is highly optimized for speed.
 However, for certain advanced scenarios, it may not correctly update relationships between the newly created objects.
 Enable `Complex Dup` if you encounter issues such as:
         *   Boolean modifiers on one duplicated object that need to target *another* object also being created in the same operation.
         *   Other complex modifier stacks that rely on inter-object relationships that fail to update correctly.
     *   **Performance Impact:** This mode uses Blender's standard operators to ensure maximum compatibility.
-This is significantly slower than the addon's default method, and the slowdown will be very noticeable when using a high `Count` or duplicating many elements at once.
+This is significantly slower than the addon's default method, and the slowdown will be noticeable when using a high `Count` or duplicating many elements at once.
 Use it only when necessary.

 ### Standard Options
 The Redo Last menu also includes familiar settings like `Interpolation Value`, `Count`, `Duplicate`, `Instance`, `Flip`, etc. Changing these values will instantly update the result of your last transformation in the viewport, allowing for quick and iterative adjustments.